Dual Meaning Verbs

 Some verbs have two different meanings or senses.
-For one sense we must use a simple tense.
-For the other sense we can use a continuous or simple tense.
+For one sense we cannot use a continuous tense.
+For the other sense we can use any tense.

-For example, the verb to think has two different senses:
+For example, the verb think has two different meanings:

 - to believe, to have an opinion